easybuilders/easybuild-docs/docs/configuration.md

 ### Environment variables {: #configuration_env_vars }

-All configuration settings listed as long options in `eb --help` can also be specified via `EASYBUILD_`-prefixed environment variables.
+All configuration settings listed as long options in `eb --help` can also be specified via `SIMPLEBUILD_`-prefixed environment variables.

 Configuration settings specified this way always override the corresponding setting specified in a configuration file.